 The most instantly recognizable place in the City of Love.
 We recommend Trocadero only at sunrise unless you enjoy waiting in line and dealing with vendors and other curious onlookers.
-Note: the central plaza (Parvis des Droits de l’Homme) and the right flank of the platform are no longer under construction.
+Note: The central plaza (Parvis des Droits de l’Homme) and the right flank of the platform are no longer under construction.

-A popular bridge with iconic architecture, Bir-Hakeim works for solo and couple pictures but is not necessarily ideal for families or marriage proposals (considering the traffic).
+A famous bridge with iconic architecture, Bir-Hakeim works for solo and couple pictures but is not necessarily ideal for families or marriage proposals (considering the traffic).
 The bridge is not necessarily romantic or private.
 Still, it offers brilliant photo variety and is a solid rain alternative when your heart is set on the Iron Lady.

 One of the prettiest and most elegant bridges in Paris, Pont Alexandre III works for photoshoots any time of the day and night.
 Expect slightly nuanced views of the Eiffel Tower.

-Try Avenue de Camoens when Trocadero feels a little overused, or you just want another nearby view of the Eiffel Tower.
+Try Avenue de Camoens when Trocadero feels a little overused or you want another nearby view of the Eiffel Tower.
 We love the quintessential Parisian cobblestone and residential feel.
 Remember that this spot is quite popular due to occasional events at Trocadero.
 Camoens works best early morning and late evening!

 Quiet places for your photo session in Paris

 When you desire picturesque Parisian cafés and cobblestone streets, Montmartre should be near the top of your list.
-Montmartre is an excellent photo spot—notably around sunrise but also a night.
+Montmartre is an excellent photo spot—notably around sunrise but also at night.
 It is a popular place to get caricature pictures, enjoy delicious cafes, and come away with maximum photo variety.

 The verdant Luxembourg Gardens tempt with beautiful tree-lined alleys and the stunning Medici Fountain.
 It’s a splendid spot for dreamy picnics, intimate elopements, engagement photos, and surprise proposals.
 However, verify the park’s opening hours and arrive early to beat the crowds.